 In the song "Island in the Sun," Weezer used an easygoing tune that captured relaxing and smoking weed vibes.
 Not only did he use lyrics to capture the moment, but he also used music videos that resonated with the listener's imagination, especially if they were high.

 According to listeners, the song demonstrated a relaxed South California spirit, and it was named one of the best Weezer's songs.
-However, some critics dissed the song terming it as the most overrated song that should have already retired from radio.
+However, some critics dissed the song terming it the most overrated song that should have already retired from radio.

 39."Planet Of Weed"